offbeatwp/social-importer/readme.md

 ```

-The facebook function does not work yet
+The Facebook function does not work yet